Jacksonville Vehicular Manslaughter Lawyer

 Common Causes of Vehicular Manslaughter

-Vehicular manslaughter can occur for a number of reasons.
+Vehicular manslaughter in Jacksonville, Florida, can occur for a number of reasons.
 Some of these include:

 • Reckless driving.
 This is defined as driving without regard to the risk of a person’s actions, such as driving a significant speed over the speed limit.
 In this case, the driver was aware of their actions and the threat they posed but proceeded anyway.